 Minty Pea Soup

 This Minty Pea Soup recipe is made with a love tap.
-If you want to be slapped upside the head with mint, just increase the amount by 2 teaspoons or so and you will have a minty pea soup EXPERIENCE!
+Just increase the amount of mint by 2 teaspoons or so and you will have a minty EXPERIENCE!

 - 2 cups Vegetable or Chicken Broth

-- 16 oz Fresh Sugar Snap Peas or frozen
+- 16 oz Fresh Sugar Snap Peas, or use frozen

-- 1 Tbsp Fresh Mint Leaves chopped (use a little more if you like it very minty)
+- 1 Tablespoon Fresh Mint Leaves, chopped (use a little more if you like it very minty)

 - Sour Cream for garnish

-- Carefully transfer to a blender, food processor, or use an immersion blender, and puree soup.
+Carefully transfer to a blender*, food processor, or use an immersion blender, and puree the soup.

-- Serve hot, or chill for a few hours and serve chilled.
+Serve hot, or chill for a few hours and serve cold.

 Resources to Make This Recipe and More